Objectives

 Degrees of OCD

-OCD, the extreme manifestation of this situation is considered a diagnosis to be managed and can’t be solved.
+OCD, the extreme manifestation of this situation, is considered a diagnosis to be managed and can’t be solved.
 However, medicine has not consistently addressed the body’s physiology.
-When you are in a flight-or-fight state, your brain also becomes inflamed and these thoughts will fly out like clay pigeons at a shooting range, except there are trillions of them.
-The medical profession has also not acknowledged the seriousness of the effects of less intense RUT’s on people’s sense of well-being and health.
+When you are in a flight-or-fight state, your brain also becomes inflamed, and these thoughts fly out like clay pigeons at a shooting range, except there are trillions of them.
+The medical profession has also not acknowledged the seriousness of the effects of less intense RUTs on people’s sense of well-being and health.
 They still drive threat physiology.
-They are often referred to as a “monkey mind” or he/ she is just having a nervous breakdown.
+They are often referred to as a “monkey mind,” or he/ she is just having a nervous breakdown.
 These thinking patterns are a problem and our inability to escape them is even more problematic.

 Solution principles

 As your brain heals, your body heals.
 As your body heals, your brain will heal.
-The reality is that they are just part of one unit – you.
+They are just part of one unit—you.

 Recap

 Our inability to escape our unpleasant thoughts is inflammatory.
 Since half of your brain has inflammatory receptors, it also fires up.
-The diagnosis of OCD is considered to be relatively uncommon, except many people suffer from RUT’s that interfere with the quality of their life.
+The diagnosis of OCD is considered to be relatively uncommon, except many people suffer from RUTs that interfere with the quality of their life.
 Obsessive thought patterns are considered to be unsolvable and just managed.
-However, medicine is not generally addressing the physiology.
-There are four aspects of dealing with OCD that will lower the intensity of these thoughts:thought diversion, lowering anger, moving into the creative part of your brain, and allowing your ego to dissolve.
+However, medicine does not generally address physiology.
+There are four aspects of dealing with OCD that will lower the intensity of these thoughts: thought separation, lowering anger, allowing your ego to dissolve, and moving into the creative part of your brain.
 They are solvable.

 Questions and considerations

-3. Are you aware how common they are and how many people are bothered by them?
+- Are you aware of how common they are and how many people are bothered by them?

-4. The medical world doesn’t consider OCD a problem that can be solved and the lesser issue of RUT’s is not often addressed.
+- The medical world doesn’t consider OCD a problem that can be solved, and the lesser issue of RUTs is not often addressed.
 By using all of the approaches presented, they are not only solvable, but you can move into a wonderful life

-5. RUT’s are a function of the mechanics of the mind.
-Talk therapy alone is ineffective and it can be likened to having a conversation with the engine of your car.
+- RUTs are a function of the mechanics of the mind.
+Talk therapy alone is ineffective, and it can be likened to having a conversation with the engine of your car.

 References